KBS Picks Up Belvedere Vodka's Global Creative Account

 In addition to its heritage, Belvedere has also been turning its attention to more experiences and events.
 On Friday, the brand opened a pop-up bar for the summer in London.
 Last month, it partnered with a floral designer during Milan Design Week and worked with Vice's music channel Noisey for an installation at Coachella.

-Last summer, KBS hired former Grey Canada Chief Creative Officer Patrick Scissons as its first global chief creative officer.
+KBS last summer also hired former Grey Canada Chief Creative Officer Patrick Scissons as its first global chief creative officer.
 He was charged with bolstering the creative output of the agency's New York headquarters and nurturing creative leadership across its global offices.

 Contributing: E.J.
 Schultz